A Brief History of Stezza

 AppRadioWorld reviewed Stezza in November 2013, calling it “easily the best looking music app for the AppRadio” and praising the “minimalistic yet fully featured interface” that made “taking control of your music very easy.”

 As CarPlay took over the in-dash app space, the AppRadio platform was wound down.
-Stezza retired AppRadio support in version 2.11 (October 2023) and chose to focus on the iPhone itself — the big-button, one-handed design still works exceptionally well in a phone mount, without depending on a discontinued head unit standard.
+Stezza retired AppRadio support in version 2.11 (October 2023) and chose to focus on the iPhone itself.
+The big-button, one-handed design still works exceptionally well in a phone mount, without depending on a discontinued head unit standard.

 For a full list of every release going back to 2013, see the changelog.